Osgoode-Queens/NLP_Read_Before_You_Agree/README.md

  ## Results

+ The F1-score for Model-1 is 76%

+ The F1-score for model-2 is 80 %

  ## Conclusion

 To reach a better performance for the trained model, more data needs to be collected.
 Giving the limited companies’ terms ToS, DR has provided, it is not enough for building a robust model.
 To proceed, either waiting for more terms being labeled from the same data source, or reaching to a different platform.